 Reserva y Cata (The best wine shop in Madrid)

 Reserva y Cata is a wine lover’s dream!
-This small, stylish gem is located on one of the city’s loveliest streets, Conde de Xiquena, just steps from the wonderful Church of Santa Bárbara (Salesas Reales Convent).
+This small, stylish gem is located on one of the city’s loveliest streets, Conde de Xiquena, steps from the wonderful Church of Santa Bárbara (Salesas Reales Convent).
 Founded in 1997, this wine merchant has built up a faithful clientele of locals and international visitors over the last two decades who appreciate the always rotating, fascinating wines on offer (between 800 and 1000 different wines at any given time).
-Ever smiling owner Ezequiel Sanchez-Mateos has an effervescent personality and infectious energy, and he will convince you to try an unusual wine that you would never have reached for on the shelf yourself.
+Ever-smiling owner Ezequiel Sanchez-Mateos has an effervescent personality and infectious energy, and he will convince you to try an unusual wine that you would never have reached for on the shelf yourself.
 Prepare to be surprised by Reserva y Cata’s collection of limited edition wines and cult Spanish winemakers like Josep Foraster (Conca de Barberá), Daniel Ramos (Sierra de Gredos), Anónimas Viticultoras (Galicia), and Gratias Familia y Viñedos (Manchuela).
-About 80% of the wines are Spanish and the rest from around the world.
-“Vermut” lovers are well served here too, with terrific vermouths on offer including Atamán (Jerez), Pérez Barquero (Montilla-Moriles), El Palique de Reus (Reus), and Francisco de Cala (Vermut espumoso) to name a few.
+About 80% of the wines are Spanish, and the rest are from around the world.
+“Vermut” lovers are well served here, too, with terrific vermouths on offer, including Atamán (Jerez), Pérez Barquero (Montilla-Moriles), El Palique de Reus (Reus), and Francisco de Cala (Vermut espumoso) to name a few.

 Website: Reserva y Cata